 Pet shipping is an essential part of life in today’s world.
-We are constantly moving from one place to the next because of new job opportunities, family matters and other reasons.
+We are constantly moving from one place to the next.
+This could be because of new job opportunities, family matters and other reasons.
 Federal Express (or FedEx) has made a name for itself as one of the top shipping companies in the United States.
-So, you may wonder if there’s a FedEx pet shipping service and whether other shipping companies like Amazon, UPS or even the United States Postal Service can ship pets.
+So, you may wonder if FedEx offers a pet shipping service?
+And if they don’t, do other shipping companies like Amazon, UPS or even the United States Postal Service ship pets?

-Before we delve into that, there are also various other options for pet transport — flying your pet, transporting via train, or driving them (either yourself or with a ground transportation company).
+Before we delve into that, there are also various other options for pet transport.
+These include flying your pet, transporting via train or by car.
 We’ll explore each option.

 FedEx Pet Shipping, Does It Exist?